 Opponents of privatization of Social Security argue that the country already has a privatized retirement system that citizens control—it includes the 401(k), IRA, and other tax-advantaged accounts.
 But with Americans now shockingly behind on retirement savings in spite of this.
 According to the Government Accountability Office (GCO), 48% of Americans 55 years of age and older don't have any retirement savings in 2016.
 Giving them more control over their retirement money may do very little while risking what they already have.

-Although the total investment value of 401(k)s continues to rise, the median value of an account for families is about $60,000.
-If they live another 20 years, that’s $3,000 per year before taxes.
+Although the total investment value of 401(k)s continues to rise, the median value of an account for families was about $60,000 in 2016.
+If they were to live another 20 years, that’s $3,000 per year before taxes.
 Add the current average Social Security benefit of approximately $794 per person.
 That's not exactly a comfortable yearly income.

 Con: There Are Better Alternatives

 Opponents point out that privatization is not as easy as diverting funds elsewhere.
 Social Security has liabilities that the current system has to pay, and the earnings that come in from today’s earners help to pay those liabilities.
 Putting any portion of the trust into private accounts would almost certainly doom the system.

 The administrative costs of the fund are also very low because the Social Security trust invests in the government.
 Recipients aren’t paying the high fees that sometimes come with private, market-based investments.
 Creating a privatized option means more costs—and the cost is one of the largest sources of lost performance over time.

 Do Americans Support Privatizing Social Security?

 Polls during the Bush administration showed that Americans were fairly divided on this issue.
 It's hard to say how they would feel in the absence of a defined plan.
 What’s clear is that, with 65 million Americans relying on social security, any attempt to make substantive changes to the program should be approached with great caution.